Dasharo/docs/docs/unified-test-documentation/dasharo-performance/402-cpu-frequency.md

 1. Run the follwing command in the terminal to start the stress test:

     ```bash
-    stress-ng --cpu 0 --timer 32 --timer-freq 1000000 -t 60s --cpu-load 100
+    stress-ng --cpu 0 --timer 32 --timer-freq 1000000 -t 5m --cpu-load 100
     ```

-1. After ending the stress test run the following command in the terminal:
+1. While stress test is running use the following command several times and note the results:

     ```bash
     cat /proc/cpuinfo | grep -i mhz